Almostcompletedprojects/EnderSpark/README.md

 A big advantage of wire EDM compared to CNC milling is that the frame doesn't need to be very stiff, the hardware just need to support the wire feeder on the X axis and the water tank ~4kg on the Y axis.
 The Z axis isn't used during the cutting process but it's quite usefull to help changing the wire.

-I've added a linear rail (MGN12H) on X and Y axis, it can be bolted directly on X axis with T nuts and for the why axis you need to drill 4 holes in the buildplate support, thats all.
+I've added a linear rail (MGN12H) on X axis, another can be requiered on Y depending on your version, if the Y carriage feels strong with the regular rollers you don't need any change.
+The rail is bolted directly on X axis with T nuts and for the why axis you need to drill 4 holes in the buildplate support, thats all.

 Wire EDM can be very slow depending on the thickness so one of the most important requirement is to be able to move slowly at a fixed rate.
-Regular stepper motors aren't able to do that, even with microstepping I made a fully printable belt reducer 1:64 but it need some improvements so I've just brought gearbox for nema 17 that can be directly connected to a 2GT pulley.
+Regular stepper motors aren't able to do that even with microstepping.
+The best solution is to convert both axis to lead screw + 1:3 belt reducer with a 2GT pulley and a 2mm pitch 2 mm lead T8 lead screw and anti-backlash nuts (the plastic ones works fine).
 They cost 20€ each and have some backlash so it's far from the best solution.

 ## Wire feeder